paigeshin/WatchConnectivity/README.md

     /// file - Receiver
     /// Image Editing App
     func session(_ session: WCSession, didReceive file: WCSessionFile) {

-    }
+        // move your file to permenant store.
+File will be deleted in store when this delegate method is called }

     /// file - Monitor, Cancel Task